How to Relax Your Cat

 Another study, this one at the prestigious Louisiana State University School of Veterinary Medicine, and subsequently published in the scientific Journal of Feline Medicine and Surgery, offers: “….We conclude that cat-specific music may benefit cats by decreasing the stress levels and increasing the quality of care in veterinary clinical settings. ….”

-David Teie, a musician with the National Symphony Orchestra, and Charles Snowden, Emeritus Professor of Psychology at the University of Wisconsin-Madison, worked together to create sounds intended to soothe the minds of animals.
+David Teie, a musician with the National Symphony Orchestra, and Charles Snowden, Emeritus Professor of Psychology at the aforementioned University of Wisconsin-Madison, worked together to create sounds intended to soothe the minds of animals.

 Mr Teie then produced an album of those sounds he titled Music for Cats.